Skip to Main Content

 A Start by clicking the Advanced Search button on the library homepage.
 If prompted, log in using your SSO ID and password.

-Advanced Search button on library homepage
+Example A: Advanced Search link on the library homepage

 B On the Advanced Search page, you should see 3 search boxes.
 (If you don’t, click the Advanced Search link below the single search box.)
 Type fiction in the top search box and change its field to SU Subject Terms.
+This will limit your search for the word fiction to the list of subjects included for each item.

 • a specific genre (e.g., mystery, young adult, psychological thriller)